Our Mission is present theatre that

 inspires thought and conversation,

 illuminates the human condition,

 WHO WE ARE

-Jarrott Productions’ goal is to present the highest quality product on-stage, utilizing the best and brightest talent available in the local theatre community.
-In our brief history, we have been recognized for our work with nominations for dozens of awards from groups including Broadway World Austin, Central Texas Excellence in Theatre Awards, the B. Iden Payne awards, and (2) Austin Critics table awards, and have won several times.
+Jarrott Productions’ goal is to present the highest quality product on stage, utilizing the best and brightest talent available in the local theatre community.
+In our brief history, we have been recognized for our work with nominations for dozens of awards from groups including Broadway World Austin, Central Texas Excellence in Theatre Awards, the B. Iden Payne Committee, and the Austin Critics Table, and have won several times.
 Critical reviews have been uniformly positive across the board for each of our productions, and our patrons are among the most loyal in Austin.

 It is also our goal to mentor aspiring young theatre students.
-Toward that end we have employed students from St. Edward's University, Texas State University, University of Texas, Huntington-Surrey Prep School, and Cedar Ridge High School in paid positions as part of our production staff.
+Toward that end we have employed students from St. Edward's University, Texas State University, the University of Texas, Huntington-Surrey Prep School, Round Rock High School and Cedar Ridge High School in paid positions as actors and/or part of our production staff.

 DAVID JARROTT, PRODUCING ARTISTIC DIRECTOR

 David has been involved in making theatre for over 65 years, beginning with a cameo role at the San Antonio Little Theatre at age 10.
 He has appeared in theatres all over Texas, although most of his work has been on Austin stages.
 David has appeared in productions locally at ZACH Theatre, The Bijuberti Players, Austin Shakespeare, The Public Domain Theatre Company, Austin Playhouse, St. Edward’s University, the University of Texas, Center Stage, The Company and others.
 For nearly 40 years his day jobs were in radio and television as well as in advertising, where he won numerous local, state, national and international awards as a writer and producer.
 In 2011 he was elected by his peers to the Texas Radio Hall of Fame.